Spectrum concentration in deep residual learning: a free probability approach

 \subsection{Convolutional ResNet}

-We conduct the experiment based on the ResNet-110 structure as in ~\cite{He2016Identity}.
-In this convolutional ResNet, each residual unit contains a shallow network of \(2\) layers, and therefore three scalings of \(\sigma_w^2= 1,1/\sqrt{L}\) and \(1/L\) are tested (by considering the Jacobian of \textit{all} residual units).
-For these three choices of \(\sigma_w^2\), the best performance is always achieved by the learning rate of \(10^{-2}\) with momentum \(=0.9\) and is presented in Figure~\ref{fig:gauss-orth-training-speed-conv}.
-We refer the reader to Section~\ref{sm-subsec:simu-conv} in SM for the results of the ADAM optimizer.
-We observe from Figure~\ref{fig:gauss-orth-training-speed-conv} that: 1) for convolutional ResNet without BN, the magnitude of \(\sigma^2\) plays a central role in obtaining a satisfying learning speed.
+We conduct the experiment based on the convolutional ResNet-110 structure as in~\cite{He2016Identity}.
+In fact, we can adopt the entire analysis above into the convolutional setting with essentially no modification~\cite{Xiao2018Dynamical}.
+In this convolutional ResNet, each residual unit contains a shallow network of \(2\) layers.
+Therefore, by considering the Jacobian of \textit{all} residual units three scalings of \(\sigma_w^2= 1,1/\sqrt{L}\) and \(0.01/\sqrt{L}\) are tested.
+In this experiment, we focus on the learning speed at the early stage of training.
+For the three choices of \(\sigma_w^2\), the best performance is always achieved by the learning rate of \(10^{-2}\) with momentum \(=0.9\) and is presented in Fig.~\ref{fig:gauss-orth-training-speed-conv}.
+We refer the reader to Section~\ref{sm-subsec:simu-conv} in Appendix for the results of the ADAM optimizer.
+We observe from Fig.~\ref{fig:gauss-orth-training-speed-conv} that: 1) for convolutional ResNet without BN, the magnitude of \(\sigma_w^2\) plays a central role in obtaining a satisfying learning speed.
 The optimal learning speed is achieved with \(\sigma^2=1/\sqrt{L}\), while large \(\sigma^2=1\) without BN results in exploding gradient and hence the failure of training.
 Surprisingly, small \(\sigma^2=1/\sqrt{L}\) without the regularization effect of the BN \cite{ioffe2015batch} \textit{still} has roughly the same performance as \(\sigma^2=1\) with BN.
-2) it is noteworthy that, different from the fully-connected case, for the convolutional ResNet of \(2\) layers in each residual unit, the scaling \(\sigma^2=1/\sqrt{L}\) always outperforms \(\sigma^2=1/L\) while the latter achieves the \textit{dynamical isometry}.
+2) it is noteworthy that, different from the fully-connected ResNet case, for the convolutional ResNet of \(2\) layers in each residual unit, the scaling \(\sigma^2=1/\sqrt{L}\) always outperforms \(\sigma^2=0.01/\sqrt{L}\) while the latter achieves the \textit{dynamical isometry}.
 This observation is not trivial and comes possibly from the fact that extremely small \(\sigma_w^2\) causes the internal gradient vanishing inside each residual unit.
 We will discuss this point in the next section.